node-llm/node-llm/docs/core_features/tools.md

 ## Parallel Tool Calling

-If the provider supports it (like OpenAI and Anthropic), the model can call multiple tools in a single turn. `node-llm` handles the concurrent execution of these tools automatically.
+If the provider supports it (like OpenAI and Anthropic), the model can call multiple tools in a single turn. `NodeLLM` handles the concurrent execution of these tools automatically.

 See [examples/openai/chat/parallel-tools.mjs](../../examples/openai/chat/parallel-tools.mjs) for a demo.

 ## Advanced Tool Metadata

 Some providers support additional metadata in tool definitions, such as Anthropic's **Prompt Caching**.
-You can include these fields in your tool definition, and `node-llm` will pass them through.
+You can include these fields in your tool definition, and `NodeLLM` will pass them through.

 ```ts
 const cachedTool = {